ViktorParkhomenko/SHA256-password-cracking-/README.md

 ![Screenshot_2024-11-27_15-10-56](https://github.com/user-attachments/assets/142b2f25-bc7a-4e53-89ad-a9258b810a16)

-Let's generate the SHA-256 hash for the password 'alaska' from the rockyou.txt wordlist and then pass that hash into our script
+Let's generate the SHA-256 hash for the password 'kali' from the rockyou.txt wordlist and then pass that hash into our script

 ![Screenshot_2024-11-27_15-41-16](https://github.com/user-attachments/assets/34948c79-c428-4015-b746-3a21019259a5)